GoodMorninTech/GoodMorningTech/README.md

 #### 2. How do I subscribe?

-Subscribing is as easy as heading to our [sign up page](https://goodmorningtech.news/register) and giving us your email & filling a small form (we promise we won't flood your inbox).
+Subscribing is as easy as heading to our [sign-up page](https://goodmorningtech.news/register) and giving us your email & filling a small form (we promise we won't flood your inbox).

 #### 3. How do I unsubscribe?